ar5had/blockchain-nanodegree/projects/project_4_private_blockchain_notary_service/README.md

-# RESTful web api - private blockchain

-A RESTful blockchain webapp that adds new block to blockchain and also let you see the blocks at a particular blockheight

-## Architecture
-Local Server
-- Node.js
-- Express.js
+# Private Notary Service

+A Star Registry service that allows users to claim ownership of their favorite star in the night sky.

 ## Getting Started